1997 American League Championship Series: Game 2

-In Game 2, Charles Nagy and Jimmy Key matched up for a much-needed win.
+In Game 2, Charles Nagy and Jimmy Key matched up for a win.
 Key allowed a two-run homer to Manny Ramírez in the top of the first.
 Nagy would also allow a two-run homer in the bottom of the second to Cal Ripken Jr. Then Mike Bordick hit the go-ahead two-run single off Nagy in the sixth that knocked Nagy out of the game.
 With the Tribe trailing 4–2 in the top of the eighth inning, two walks put two men on with two out.
 Armando Benítez faced Marquis Grissom and Grissom would deliver with a series-altering three-run homer that gave the Indians a 5–4 lead.
 That lead would stand as the Cleveland bullpen kept the Orioles scoreless to even the series at a game apiece.